-The GXSM is the Gnome X Scanning Microscopy project, it is a bit more than just a piece of software (the GXSM itself), there is full hardware support for DSP cards including open source DSP software and a growing set of SPM related electronics.
+The GXSM is the Gnome X Scanning Microscopy project, it is a bit more than just a piece of software (the GXSM itself), there is full hardware support for DSP based SPM controller including open source DSP software and a growing set of SPM related electronics.
 And it is not limited to SPM at all, it provides generic multidimensional image and data movie processing.

 This is the official web site of the GXSM.
 It contains information about downloading, installing, using, and enhancing it.
 We try to provide as much information about the GXSM community and related projects as possible.
 Hopefully you will find what you need here, and if not feel free to ask for online support.
 In spirit of The GIMP: Grab a properly chilled beverage and enjoy.